voussoir/etiquette/README.md

 ### Project structure

-Here is a brief overview of the project
+Here is a brief overview of the project to help you learn your way around:

 - `etiquette`
     The core backend package.
-    - `constants`
-        Strings, messages, column layouts, and other things that are constant during runtime.
-    - `decorators`
-        Function decorators.
-    - `exceptions`
-        Exception classes.
-    - `helpers`
-        A variety of small, useful functions that wouldn't belong as a method on any class.
-    - `jsonify`
-        Toolkit for serializing the Etiquette objects as JSON.
     - `objects`
         Definition of the Etiquette data objects like Photos and Tags.
     - `photodb`
         Definition of the PhotoDB class and its Mixins.
-    - `searchhelpers`
-        A variety of validation, normalization, and processing functions used to handle search queries.
-    - `tag_export`
-        Toolkit for exporting a PDB's tagset into a different formats e.g. varying levels of nesting or depicting tags with their full qualified names.
 - `frontends`
-    Ideally the backend should be frontend-agnostic.
+    Ideally, the backend should be frontend-agnostic.
 Even though the Flask interface is my primary interest, it should not feel like it must be the only one.
 Therefore I place it in this folder to indicate that other frontends are possible too.
+Every folder here is essentially a completely separate project.
     - `etiquette_flask`
     This folder represents the flask server as somewhat of a black box, in the sense that you can move it around and just run the contained launch file.
+Subfolders contain the HTML templates, static files, and site code.
         - `etiquette_flask`
-            This is the package that contains all of the site's actual API code.
+        The package that contains the site's actual API code.
-        - `static`
-            User-facing, static, cacheable content like CSS, JS, and graphics.
-        - `templates`
-            Jinja HTML templates, including reusable subunits as macros.
     - `etiquette_repl`
         Preloads a few variables into the interpreter so you can quickly test functions within the Python REPL itself.
 - `utilities`